Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 • Anti-seizure medicine when clinically appropriate

-• Psychology/psychiatry support when PNES/FND is suspected
+• Psychology or psychiatry support when PNES or FND is suspected

 • Follow-up to review recurrence risk and treatment response